Redundancy

 In any dismissal, the employer must show there was a “fair” reason for it, redundancy is, of course, a fair reason.
 However, the law is strict on the technical meaning of “redundancy” and your employer must ensure that the statutory definition has been satisfied before they commence a redundancy procedure.

 Many businesses are often not fully equipped to deal with planning for and managing redundancies.
 This is often a daunting situation for the business owner, and one that requires a clear and efficient process whilst managing the sensitivity of the situation.
-To help you navigate your way through the redundancy process we have put together this downloadable redundancy process guide outlining the stages of the redundancy process.
+To help you navigate your way through the redundancy process we have put together this downloadable redundancy process guide which outlines the stages of the redundancy process.

 In order to work out what your redundancy spend will be, here is a useful tool from gov.uk that calculates your employee’s statutory redundancy pay.
 You need to input details of your employee’s redundancy date, their age, number of years they’ve worked for you and their gross weekly pay.
 The amount of statutory pay amount will be generated and broken down which is useful for you to include in redundancy paperwork.